lee-zhg/intro-to-docker/lab3.md

 # Step 2: Create and build the Docker Image

-One file and one folder in the root directory of the repository are prepared and used for this lab.
+One file and one folder in the root directory of the repository are specifically prepared and used for this lab.
   * Dockerfile
-  * HelloWorld
+  * /HelloWorld

 1. Sample C++ application `HelloWorld/helloworld.cpp`